jsownz/personal-dictionary/README.md

 ## History

-Project started on June 18th of 2016 by John Vardanian
+Project started on June 18th of 2016 by MC-GitFlow

 ## Contributors